iamvery/iamvery.github.com/_posts/2014-10-20-edit-my-stuff-make-me-better.markdown

 ---
 layout: post
 title: Edit My Stuff, Make Me Better
+description: I added a button to my blog so you can suggest edits!
 ---

 Today I added a public edit button to my site.
 While I honestly give it my very